drand/website/docs/operate/drand-cli.md

 ## Usage

 This section gives a basic overview of the main `drand` CLI interface to give an idea of the options available.
-If you're setting up a Drand network deployment, please see the [Deployment Guide](./deploy.md), which walks through using `drand` to run a live network.
+If you're setting up a drand network deployment, please see the [Deployment Guide](./deploy.md), which walks through using `drand` to run a live network.

 The `drand` command has several subcommands.
 Among the most important is `drand help`, which will introduce you to